MeenaAru/AWS-Cloud/Cloud Concepts.md

 - #### Customizable content delivery with Lambda@Edge.

 Lambda@Edge is a feature of Amazon CloudFront that lets you run code closer to users of your application, which improves performance and reduces latency.

+## AWS Batch
+Is a compute service that allows you to run hundreds of thousands of batch computing jobs on AWS.
+AWS Batch dynamically provisions the optimal quantity and type of compute resources (e.g., CPU or memory optimized instances) based on the volume and specific resource requirements of the batch jobs submitted.

+## Aws CodePipeline
+Is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.

+## AWS CodeDeploy
+Is a deployment service that automates application deployments to Amazon EC2 instances, on-premises instances, serverless Lambda functions, or Amazon ECS services.

+## AWS Outposts
+Is an AWS service that delivers the same AWS infrastructure, native AWS services, APIs, and tools to virtually any customer on-premises facility.
+With AWS Outposts, customers can run AWS services locally on their Outpost, including EC2, EBS, ECS, EKS, and RDS, and also have full access to services available in the Region.
+Customers can use AWS Outposts to securely store and process data that needs to remain on-premises or in countries where there is no AWS region.
+AWS Outposts is ideal for applications that have low latency or local data processing requirements, such as financial services, healthcare, etc.

+## Amazon Lightsail
+Amazon Lightsail provides a low-cost Virtual Private Server (VPS) in the cloud.Lightsail plans include everything you need to jumpstart your project – virtual machines, containers, databases, CDN, load balancers, SSD-based storage, DNS management, etc. – for a low, predictable monthly price.

+## Amazon Comprehend
+is a Natural Language Processing (NLP) service that uses machine learning to find meaning and insights in text.
+Customers can use Amazon Comprehend to identify the language of the text, extract key phrases, places, people, brands, or events, understand sentiment about products or services, and identify the main topics from a library of documents.
+The source of this text could be web pages, social media feeds, emails, or articles.
+Amazon Comprehend is fully managed, so there are no servers to provision, and no machine learning models to build, train, or deploy.

+## Amazon QuickSight
+Is a serverless, machine learning-powered business intelligence (BI) service built for the cloud.
+QuickSight lets you easily create and publish interactive BI dashboards that include Machine Learning-powered insights.
+QuickSight dashboards can be accessed from any device, and seamlessly embedded into your applications, portals, and websites.
+Unlike traditional BI or data discovery solutions, getting started with Amazon QuickSight is simple and fast.
+When you log in, Amazon QuickSight seamlessly discovers your data sources in AWS services such as Amazon Redshift, Amazon RDS, Amazon Athena, and Amazon Simple Storage Service (Amazon S3).
+You can connect to any of the data sources discovered by Amazon QuickSight and get insights from this data in minutes.
+Amazon QuickSight supports rich data discovery and business analytics capabilities to help customers derive valuable insights from their data without worrying about provisioning or managing infrastructure.

+## AWS Cloud9
+Is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
+It includes a code editor, debugger, and terminal.
+Cloud9 comes prepackaged with essential tools for popular programming languages, including JavaScript, Python, PHP, and more, so you don’t need to install files or configure your development machine to start new projects.

+## WS Elastic Beanstalk
+Is an application container on top  of Amazon Web Services.
+Elastic Beanstalk makes it easy for developers to quickly deploy and manage applications in the AWS Cloud.
+Developers simply upload their application code, and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.

+## AWS Glue
+Is a fully-managed, Extract, Transform, and Load (ETL) service that automates the time-consuming steps of data preparation for analytics.
+Extract, Transform, and Load (ETL) is the process of extracting (collecting) data from various sources (from different databases for example), transform the data depending on business rules/needs (This step helps in preparing the data for analytics and decision making) and load the data into a destination database, often a data warehouse.

 ## Amazon Kinesis Video Streams
 Enables you to securely stream video from connected devices (IoT devices) to AWS for analytics, machine learning (ML), playback, and other processing.
 Kinesis Video Streams automatically provisions and elastically scales all the infrastructure needed to ingest streaming video data from millions of devices.
 It durably stores, encrypts, and indexes video data in your streams, and allows you to access your data through easy-to-use APIs.